Reading Time: 2 minutes

 If you are a bona fide cheese lover, you will probably already know about burrata; if you haven’t had it, make sure you find some.
 It’s delicious.

 I recently had the burrata at downtown Kitchener’s La Cucina.
 It’s a great dish to share as an appetizer and sip a glass of wine.

 The word burrata is basically Italian for “buttered” and, the origin story goes, its creation was a way to use up left over bits of cheese in the process of making Mozzarella (or as Tony Soprano would say, “mootzarell”).

-The “pasta filata” method (which means stretched, spun or pulled “paste”) takes fresh curd and dips into hot whey – something Little Miss Muffet never did while sitting on her tuffet.
-The cheese is stretched and moulded into shape.
+The “pasta filata” method (which means stretched, spun or pulled “paste”) takes fresh curd and dips it into hot whey — something Little Miss Muffet never did while sitting on her tuffet.
+The cheese is stretched and moulded into a ball shape.

-To make Burrata, the formaggiaio forms a hollow little receptacle out of the stretched cheese and fills it with bits of Mozzarella and cream (the key is that cream!).
-The top is twisted closed, and the cheese is dipped brine.
+To make burrata, the formaggiaio forms a hollow little receptacle out of the stretched cheese and fills it with bits of Mozzarella and cream (the key is that cream!).
+The top is twisted closed, and the cheese is dipped in brine.

 It’s probably difficult to find, but the end result is best when eaten within 24 hours — and purists will say that it is past its prime after two days.